-The procurement process was generally sole sourced as a is the sole supplier.
-In May 2015, \$18,900 was awarded to a for the installation of latest b and b.
-In January 2016, \$438,860 (10% contingency to \$483,000) was awarded to b and b
+The procurement process was generally sole sourced as Secure is the sole supplier.
+In May 2015, \$18,900 was awarded to Secure for the installation of latest Secure software.
+In January 2016, \$438,860 (10% contingency to \$483,000) was awarded to Secure for the SCADA refurbishments.
+The originally quote (not provided) was above the project budget.
+Secure scope was reduced from 49 sites to 18 sites for the FY16 year in order to meet the budget.
+The remainder of the sites would be deferred to the FY19 and FY20 R&E schedules.
+Lastly, in January 2016, \$25,760 (no contingency proposed) was awarded to Secure for concrete works.
+Two quotes were sought but only one received due to timing of the works.